Generalized Statistics on Lattices: Statistics as Obstruction to Short Range Entanglement: Dynamical Consequence of Anomalies

 Then, let us show Eq.~\eqref{eq: excitation and trivial} when $U(s)$ is the 0-form symmetry.
 In that case, take a symmetry operator $U(\overline{s})$ with $-a=\partial \overline{s}$ so that the product $U(\overline{s}) U(s)$ becomes a closed symmetry operator that preserves the state $\ket{\Psi}$, $U(\overline{s}) U(s) \ket{\Psi}\propto \ket{\Psi}$.
 This operator is chosen so that $\text{supp}(s)$, $\text{supp}(\overline{s})$ do not have an overlap on their bulk.
 We again separate the system into $A\cup A^c$, where $A$ has a support near the boundary of $\text{supp}(s)$. $A^c$ is naturally separated into the two subsystems by $A^c = A^c_{\text{in}}\cup A^c_{\text{out}}$, where $A^c_{\text{in}}$ is supported inside $\text{supp}(s)$, while $A^c_{\text{out}}$ is on the outside.
 Let us again write the projector onto the product state as $\Pi_{A^c} =\Pi_{A_{\text{in}}^c}\Pi_{A_{\text{out}}^c}$, and each projector $\Pi_{A_{\text{in}}^c}$, $\Pi_{A_{\text{out}}^c}$ is given by the product of projectors at local regions $\{L^{\text{in}}_j\},\{L^{\text{out}}_j\}$.
 The projectors $\Pi_{L^{\text{out}}_j}$ obviously commutes with $U(s)$ since their support do not overlap.
 For $\Pi_{L^{\text{in}}_j}$ since we have \begin{eqs} U(\overline{s})U(s) \Pi_{L^{\text{in}}_j}\ket{\Psi} &= \Pi_{L^{\text{in}}_j}U(\overline{s})U(s)\ket{\Psi} \\ &= U(\overline{s})\Pi_{L^{\text{in}}_j} U(s)\ket{\Psi}~, \end{eqs} so $\Pi_{L^{\text{in}}_j}$ commutes with $U(s)$ on $\ket{\Psi}$, $U(s)\Pi_{L^{\text{in}}_j}\ket{\Psi} =\Pi_{L^{\text{in}}_j} U(s)\ket{\Psi}$.
 This implies that $\Pi_{A^c}U(s)\ket{\Psi}=U(s)\ket{\Psi}$, so we again obtain Eq.~\eqref{eq: excitation and trivial} for 0-form symmetry.

-We remark that the discussion here assumes tensor product Hilbert space.
-There are also SPT phases with transparent excitations of nontrivial statistics, such as fermionic SPT phases or fermionic loop SPT phases.
-These phases require imposing suitable constraints from $d\rho=w_i$ for the ``$w_i$ structure'' $\rho$.
-These SPT phases would require Hilbert spaces that are not tensor product spaces, and thus, the discussion here does not apply to them.
+{\change We remark that the discussion here assumes a tensor-product Hilbert space.
+There also exist fermionic SPT phases with physical fermions, which require imposing constraints of the form $\delta E = w_2$ to specify a ``spin structure'' $E$ on the underlying manifold.
+Such phases necessarily involve Hilbert spaces that are not tensor-product spaces and therefore lie outside the scope of the present discussion. }